ScopeDock support / Knowledge base

 Compatibility feedback

-Send feedback when a USB microscope, endoscope, RTSP camera, or ONVIF device behaves differently from the documented path after these checks.
+Send feedback when a USB microscope, endoscope, UVC camera, RTSP camera, or ONVIF device behaves differently from the documented path after these checks.
 Include source type, Mac model or chip, macOS version, ScopeDock version, expected behavior, and actual behavior; remove private credentials and internal addresses.

 Feature request